-- 36. In response to enforcement activity by ORR, Network Rail has developed improved arrangements for identifying earthworks slopes considered to be vulnerable to failure during adverse weather.
+30. In response to enforcement activity by ORR, Network Rail has developed improved arrangements for identifying earthworks slopes considered to be vulnerable to failure during adverse weather.
 The increased number of slopes listed on these 'at risk' registers presents a very significant risk management challenge to Network Rail during adverse weather.
 Network Rail is exploring the use of technology, such as remote monitoring, to help manage these risks and reduce reliance on the use of site watchmen or operational restrictions on the running of trains.
-Progress has been slow, but completion of a trial following ORR pressure has resulted in this technology now being used more widely across the Network.
-Management of critical drainage systems, also key in minimising the risk of failure, has also been the subject of ORR enforcement action. - 37.
-As well the impact on earthworks, adverse weather can also cause scour damage to structures, as was demonstrated by an incident at Lamington viaduct in Scotland on 31 December 2015.
-A train reported a dip in the track when passing over the viaduct, and subsequent investigation revealed serious damage to the structure due to scour.
-This incident led to a wider review of the arrangements for management of scour and monitoring during extreme weather in England and Wales.
-Work is ongoing to reduce risk at the highest risk structures. - 38.
+However, progress has been slow.
+Management of critical drainage systems, also key in minimising the risk of failure, has been the subject of ORR enforcement action.

+- 31. Improvements to Network Rail's arrangements for management of scour are being made, in the wake of an incident at Lamington viaduct on 31 December 2015.
+A train reported a dip in the track when passing over the viaduct (Scotland route), and subsequent investigation revealed serious damage to the structure due to scour.
+It was later found that the structure, and others on the route, was not being monitored during adverse weather or flood conditions, the route's extreme weather management plan having apparently fallen into abeyance.
+Concerns were also raised about deferral of scour prevention works at the structure. - 32.
+The incident at Lamington led to a wider review of the arrangements for management of scour and monitoring during extreme weather in England and Wales.
+This found that not all routes had monitoring plans in place for vulnerable structures in extreme weather.
+An assurance action plan was produced by Network Rail, which includes actions to critically review the extreme weather management plans and mitigation regimes for these structures; and to review the relevant policy and standards in place.
+Similar action is required to manage the risk at Coastal, Estuarine and River Defences (CERDs) during adverse weather. - 33.
 It is vital that Network Rail continues to refine the effectiveness of its response to extreme weather.
-There is considerable scope for the adoption of technological means to monitor the condition of earthworks and structures; to monitor ground saturation; to measure flow rates in water courses; and to identify localised high rainfall.
+There is considerable scope for the adoption of technological means to: monitor the condition of earthworks and structures; monitor ground saturation; measure flow rates in water courses; identify localised high rainfall.
 There is also potential to use drivers' advisory systems and signalling technology to make warnings, speed restrictions and closures more specific and targeted.
-The importance of such contingency arrangements grows more important as renewal to modern resilience has been constrained and as climate change makes extreme weather events more frequent. - 39.
-The outputs of the task forces led by Dame Julia Slingo and Lord Robert Mair, as well as RAIB's and the industry's own investigations into the Carmont derailment have led to a wide-ranging programme to achieve improvements in many of the areas outlined here.
-ORR will be relentless in holding Network Rail to account to deliver these plans.
+The importance of such contingency arrangements grows more important as renewal to modern resilience has been constrained and as climate change makes extreme weather events more frequent.

-ununununun munununun

-7. Ancillary structures on Network Rail infrastructure
+Ancillary structures on Network Rail infrastructure